 The MDC-T deputy national chairman has since denied the charges.

-Harare magistrate Anita Tshuma deferred the matter to August 26 for ruling on the
+Harare magistrate Anita Tshuma deferred the matter to August 26 for ruling on the application.

 Meanwhile, former Mutare West MP Shuah Mudiwa will have to wait until August 29 for determination of his fate in a court case where he is alleged to have held an unsanctioned campaign rally in the run-up to the July 31 polls.